-Tracking income and expenditure is a bore.
-You’d probably much rather sip a G&T in the garden than update your accounts.
-But, sadly, it’s a necessary evil.
+Tracking income and expenditure isn’t exactly thrilling, but it’s a necessary evil.
 For one thing, HMRC requirements state landlords must keep accurate financial records for up to seven years.
 And for another, it’s sensible from a financial perspective.

 It is very difficult to tally up tax-deductible expenses at year-end if you didn’t record them.
 Each expense that slips through the net is money down the drain, which chips away at your rental yields.

 Use accounts software with an app, so you can scan receipts on-the-go and track everything in real-time.
 Alternatively, invest in landlord software like Landlord Vision that combines accounts with management capability.
 It’s the smart way to run your business.